undoio/l3/Docs/build.md

 # L3 Logging Library - Build Instructions

-The L3 library is supported on Linux and has been tested on the Ubuntu 22.04.4 LTS (jammy) distro.
+The L3 library is supported on Linux and has been tested on the Ubuntu 22.04.4 LTS (jammy) Linux distro.
 Build steps are implemented via this [Makefile](../Makefile), tested and supported for the following versions of the compilers:

+- Linux:
     - gcc (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0
     - g++ (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0

+## Prerequisites

+The [l3_dump.py](../l3_dump.py) Python script uses the `readelf` binary to decode L3 log-dump files.
+The `readelf` binary is usually part of the `binutils` package.
+Install this on your machine and update your `$PATH` to access `readelf`.

+## Quick-start

 The L3 package consists of core L3-source files and sample programs in the [test-use-cases/](../test-use-cases/) directory.